 FAQs

-1. Which is better, a sole proprietorship vs. LLC?
+1. Which is better: sole proprietorship vs. LLC?

 A. A sole proprietorship is easier to form and manage than an LLC.
-Its startup costs are low as well than an LLC that charges about $300 to file the articles of association.
+Its startup costs are lower than an LLC which charges about $300 to file the articles of association.
 However, unlike an LLC, a sole proprietorship doesn’t provide personal liability protection.
 This means the owner’s personal assets can be claimed to settle business debts.

 The choice between these two business structures will depend on your personal preferences and business needs.
 If you want a cheap and easy startup process, go for a sole proprietorship.
 But if you want liability protection, register an LLC.